Why and How: Improving Your Photos in 15 Steps – Part 3

 Let me give you an example.
 Often when I photograph deer during the rut, I like to translate the concept of natural power.
-I like to show determination.
-I also like to translate elegance.
+I like to show determination, as well as elegance.

-For my decors I found very open scenes with a large opening to show space, freedom.
+For my décor, I found wide and open scenes with a large clearing to represent space and freedom.

-Each photographic element was to translate values in which I believe.
+Each photographic element was captured to translate values in which I believe.

 If you want your photos to be interesting, I recommend this visualization technique before shooting.

 Tip #11: Be Simple